vishvAsa/AgamaH/AryaH/hinduism/branches/meta/cult-competition/tolerance/apologetics.md

 ### Example occurances
 - "In 642 A.D., according to local tradition, the Pallava king Narasimhavarman I looted the image of Ganesha from the Chalukyan capital of Vatapi.
 Fifty years later armies of those same Chalukyas invaded north India and brought back to the Deccan what appear to be images of Ganga and Yamuna, looted from defeated powers there." ([Eaton](http://www.frontline.in/static/html/fl1725/17250620.htm))

+### Buddhist interchange
+Buddhist temples were repurposed as Hindu temples and Hindu temples were repurposed as Buddhist temples (Bayon Temple, Preah Vihear, Angkor Wat, Vat Phou, etc.), but the goal was not to erase the other religious beliefs.
+When the Turks destroyed temples, they buried the idols under the courtyards of mosques so that the believers could trample over them.

 ### Maratha state and pre-state lords:
 - These are all notable exactly because they are exceptions.
 They were the actions of rouges, and by no means the policy or ideal of the marATha state (which were well enunciated in documents such as the [AjnApatra](https://en.wikipedia.org/wiki/Adnyapatra) and [rAmadAsa's letter](https://docs.google.com/.../0By2f3KW8xMiBNmlkMlU5R1g.../edit) to sambhAjI ).
 - paTTavardhana's stealing of tirupati's collections